Rivaly-Kun/AI-Study-Buddy/README.md

 3. Highlight important text for automatic note saving
 4. Use the eraser tool to remove highlights

+### Chat History Management
+- All conversations are automatically saved to the database
+- Click "💬 Chat History" in the sidebar to browse previous sessions
+- Select a session to reload and continue the conversation
+- Delete sessions you no longer need with the "Delete Session" button
+- Each session is uniquely identified and can be revisited anytime

 ### Note Management
 - Highlights are automatically saved when auto-save is enabled
 - Right-click in chat to manually add selections to notes